LaganYT/LTunes-Flutter/README.md

 ### Bug fixes

-- make the animation for skipping using gestures look better
+- Make the animation for skipping using gestures look better

 - When switching from radio to music, it wont load the streaming music for some reason